dwain-barnes/local-low-code-chatbot-ollama-flowise/README.md

 ![logo](flowise_chatbot.png)

 Create a fully functional, local chatbot using [Flowise](https://flowiseai.com/) and [Ollama](https://ollama.com/).
 This project is designed to provide a low-code, privacy-friendly solution for building intelligent conversational bots. 🚀
+This was made as part of a blog that you can find [here](https://www.gpt-labs.ai/post/how-to-build-your-own-local-low-code-chatbot-using-ollama-and-flowise)
 ## Features
 - **Low-Code Workflow:** Build chatbots visually without heavy coding.
 - **Local Hosting:** Keeps your data private and secure.